-Amalendu Misra supervises 8 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Amalendu Misra supervises 11 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 My current preoccupation concerns interrogation of violence in the political process.
 There are three interrelated intellectual queries I am pursuing while using violence as the abiding theme.
 The first one examines the Politics of Sexual Violence in Armed Conflicts.
 The second one evaluates the Role of Violence in the Sacred.
 And the third one explores ways of Managing Violence in Post-Conflict Societies.